You know the saying, “Fail to plan, and you plan to fail?” That might explain why so many businesses fold.

 - Second, push on their pain points.

-- Agitate that pain through storytelling.
+- Third, agitate that pain through storytelling.

-- Offer to solve their problem.
+- Finally, offer to solve their problem.

 2. Develop a Product Launch Plan

 According to Gartner, 45 percent of product launches face delays of at least one month.
 This can lead to a domino effect of poor results.